automateps/AutomatePS/Docs/Remove-AMConstant.md

 # Remove-AMConstant

 ## SYNOPSIS
-Removes constants from an AutoMate Enterprise agent property.
+Removes constants from an Automate agent property.

 ## SYNTAX